Troubleshooting

 ETHERNET 0only.ETHERNET 1cannot accept power. - Check the sticker on the enclosure; the PoE module is a factory option and cannot be field-added.

-DEEPX NPU Issues
+DEEPX DX-M1 NPU

 /dev/dxrt0 is missing or dxtop reports no device

 - Verify you are running at 12 V DC or 15 V USB-C PD minimum.
-See Power and Boot.
+See Power and boot.

 - Check the driver and PCIe enumeration: